serverless/serverless/README.md

 * Improved support for AWS SSO credentials.
 * Authorization with the Serverless Platform.
 * Deprecation of other cloud providers, in favor of upcoming "Extensions".

+For more info on upgrading, check out the ["Upgrading to V.4 Guide"](./docs/guides/upgrading-v4.md).
+Follow V.4's progress via our [Github Milestones](https://github.com/serverless/serverless/milestones).

 <br/>